GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: GCBF: a safety certificate for MAS

 with the time derivative of $h$ given as in \eqref{eq:hdot_def}. \end{Theorem} As a result of \Cref{thm: safety result}, the set $\mathcal{C}_N$, for any $N \in \mathbb{N}$, is a safe control invariant set \cite{blanchini1999set}.
 An example of a GCBF is shown in \Cref{fig:cbf}.

 Unlike traditional methods of proving forward invariance using CBFs \cite{ames2017control}, the proof of \Cref{thm: safety result} is more involved as it must handle the dynamics discontinuities that occur when the neighborhood $\mathcal{N}_i$ of agent $i\in V_a$ changes.
-We make use of \Cref{ass:zero_weight} to handle such discrete jumps.
+We make use of \Cref{lemma:cts} to handle such discrete jumps.
 The proof of \Cref{thm: safety result} is provided in Appendix \ref{app: safety proof}.

 \begin{Remark} Note that \Cref{thm: safety result} proves that a GCBF can certify the safety of a MAS of \textit{any} size $N \in \mathbb{N}$.
-This is in contrast to the result in \cite{zhang2023distributed}, which only proves that a GBCF can guarantee safety for a specific $N$.
-This brings the theoretical understanding of the proposed algorithm closer to the empirical results, where we observe the new GCBF+ algorithm can scale to over $1000$ agents despite being trained with only $8$ agents. \end{Remark}
+This is in contrast to the result in \cite{zhang2023distributed}, which only proves that a GCBF can {certify} safety for a specific $N$. {As a result, the GCBF from \cite{zhang2023distributed}, or other notions of CBFs in the prior work, trained on, say, $8$ agents, cannot theoretically certify safety when used for a MAS of $1000$ agents.
+However, the proposed framework allows such theoretical certification to carry over from a smaller-sized MAS to a larger-sized MAS.} This brings the theoretical understanding of the proposed algorithm closer to the empirical results, where we observe the new GCBF+ algorithm can scale to over $1000$ agents despite being trained with only $8$ agents. \end{Remark}

 \begin{Remark} Note that the individual $\mathcal{C}_{N,i}$ do not all need to be a subset of $\mathcal{S}_N$ as long the intersection $\mathcal{C}_N \subset \mathcal{S}_N$ in \Cref{thm: safety result}.
 For example, if $\mathcal{S}_N$ can be written as the intersection of sets $\mathcal{S}_{N,i}$, i.e., $\mathcal S_N = \bigcap_{i=1}^N \mathcal{S}_{N,i}$, then it is sufficient that $\mathcal{C}_{N,i} \subseteq \mathcal{S}_{N,i}$ for all $i \in V_a$ to obtain that $\mathcal{C}_{N} \subseteq \mathcal{S}_N$, since